 Drew is the Director of State Engagement for EdBuild.
 Prior to joining the EdBuild team, Drew worked in various policy, accounting, and political roles for the Mississippi Legislature.
 Most recently, Drew served as the Senate Budget Officer for the Mississippi State Senate.
 In this role, Drew oversaw the appropriation of almost $20billion, drafted all legislation for the Appropriations Committee, and staffed various task forces and interim committees.
 Drew’s knowledge of fiscal policy and governmental structures brings a micro level nuance to EdBuild's work.

-Austin knows that in order to truly fix America's public education system, we must address the systemic factors outside of the classroom that affect student achievement.
+Austin knows that in order to truly fix America's public education system, we must address the systems outside the classroom that affect student achievement.

 Austin Ray oversees our business planning, development strategy, and knowledge management efforts.
 He also provides consultation to the CEO on internal affairs, including human resources, finance, and compliance matters.
-Prior to this role, Austin served as the Special Assistant to the CEO, where he worked in concert with Rebecca to draft EdBuild's original business plan, and provided guidance and project management surrounding EdBuild's launch. in addition to working at EdBuild, Austin sits on the board of Young Education Professionals - NYC as the VP of Membership.
+Prior to this role, Austin worked in concert with Rebecca to draft EdBuild's original business plan, and provided guidance and project management surrounding EdBuild's launch.

 Austin has years of experience working in a small public school district, and brings an "in the trenches" empathy to our work at EdBuild.
 He received his B.S. in applied mathematics from UC Davis.